Methodology

 What it does

-Searches and filters a database of scholarships by degree level, field of study, student type (e.g., first-generation, veteran, adult learner), and award amount range.
+Searches and filters scholarships by degree level, field of study, student type (such as first-generation, veteran, or adult learner), and award amount.

 Limitations

 The database is not exhaustive.
 Scholarship availability, deadlines, and award amounts change frequently.
-We update listings periodically, but you should verify details directly with the scholarship provider before applying.
+Verify details directly with the scholarship provider before applying.
 We do not guarantee that any listed scholarship is currently accepting applications.

 Use the related tool